julzaza/wildwitchherbs/_posts/2026-01-20-visionary-psychoactive-plants-global-traditions.md

 Across cultures, certain plants were never treated as ordinary herbs.

 They belonged to ritual specialists, healers, initiates, diviners, and **those trusted to stand at the edge between worlds**.
-Some were used for dreams, some for trance, some for healing, and some for direct confrontation with spirits, ancestors, or divine forces.
+Some of them were used for dreams, some for trance, some for healing, and some for direct confrontation with spirits, ancestors, or divine forces.

 What modern language calls “psychoactive” was often understood very differently.

-**These were not recreational substances.** They were moral, spiritual, and ceremonial tools, which were used with preparation, taboo, and consequence.
+**These were not recreational substances.** They were **moral, spiritual, and ceremonial tools**, which were used with preparation, taboo, and consequence.

 This article compares those traditions across cultures, focusing on documented ethnography rather than modern myth.